cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

 ### Example of changing rules

-By default, CVAT has a system of rules described in the organisation section.
+By default, CVAT has a system of rules described in the organization section.
 But you can change them by editing the CSV files in the CVAT repository.

 #### Example 1